crisu83/capthatflag/README.md

 ### Server

 - Built on-top of ExpressJS and Socket.io
-- Authoritative server (to prevent cheating)
+- Authoritative server (as much as possible)
 - Runs logic that cannot be run on the client
 - Must be able to handle events from up to 100 clients
 - Uses oddment tables for mobs and items
-- Attaches to client events and broadcasts events to one or multiple clients
+- Attaches to client events; emits and broadcasts events to clients
 - Single point of configuration (configuration sent to clients)

 ### Client

 - Built on-top of the Phaser framework (http://phaser.io)
-- Runs physics (probably using arcade physics)
+- Runs physics (probably using the arcade physics system)
-- Renders the game state in real time
+- Renders the game state in real time (doesn't wait for the server)
-- Emits events to the server and attaches to server events
+- Emits events to the server and attaches to server events (no broadcasting)
 - Renders tile-based maps (JSON + png)

 ### Game objects